Descanonge/tomate/doc/source/scanning.rst

 month with daily images.

-The scanning is done independantly in each filegroup through the :class:`CoordScan<data_loader.coord_scan.CoordScan>`, derived from a :class:`Coord<data_loader.coord.Coord>`, or any of its subclass (see :doc:`coord`).
+The scanning is done independantly in each filegroup through the :class:`CoordScan<filegroup.coord_scan.CoordScan>` object, dynamically derived from a :class:`Coord<coordinates.coord.Coord>`, or any of its subclass.

-The CoordScan object stores the values of the corresponding coordinate, the in file index (noted in_idx), and for shared coordinates the matches which are used to find the corresponding filenames.
+The CoordScan object stores the values of its parent coordinate, the in-file indices (noted `in_idx`), and for shared coordinates the part of the filename that were found against matchers from the regex.
-All of those are indexed on the values, so when we ask for the i_th value of a coordinate, we take the i_th matches to get the corresponding filename.
+All those variables are indexed on the coordinate values, so when we ask for the i_th value of a coordinate, we take the i_th series of matches to get the corresponding filename, and the i_th in-file index to know where to look in that file.

+The fact that everything is indexed on coordinates values, means that coordinates scanned from files will always have values in growing order.
+If needed, the data will be reversed to accomodate (see :ref:`Reversing dimensions`).

-In coordinates scan only one file, the first one found.
+In-coordinates scan only one file, the first one found.
 Shared coordinates scan all the files available.
 The actual scanning (opening files) is done by user-defined functions.
 These are set at runtime using the filegroups constructors.
-There are two types of functions: `scan_filename` and `scan_in_file`.
+There are two types of functions: `scan_filename` and `scan_in_file``.
 The values and in file indices can also be set manually, in which case the files won't be scanned, but the coordinates values will still be checked for consistency with other filegroups.

-.. _scanning-reversing:
+Coordinate attributes, variables attributes, and general information on the data can all be retrieved from files.
+Functions to accomplish this are set with :func:`constructor.Constructor.set_scan_coords_attributes_func`, :func:`constructor.Constructor.set_scan_variables_attributes_func`, and :func:`constructor.Constructor.set_scan_infos_func`, respectively.
+See their docstrings for more information.
+Currently, the only attributes that can be applied this way for coordinates is their units.

 Reversing dimensions
 --------------------